(1982 - 1995)

 With his wife Erenora, he developed the first Marae based training programmes in traditional Maori Art, the first Maori Museum Intern programme as well as diploma and degree programmes for Wānanga and Polytechnics.

 As Master Carver, Rangi has overseen the creation of wharenui and several waka taua.
-His work can be found in public and private collections worldwide.
+His work can be found in public and private around the world.

 Erenora was the daughter of Vera and Ihaia Puketapu.
 She was raised in the tribal settlement of her father’s people the Ngāti Hamua of Te Atiawa at Waiwhetu.